Who We Serve

 In the Upper Elementary classes the level of English proficiency is scrutinized more closely so that the school is satisfied that the student will be able to access the curriculum and cope with its demands.
 Therefore, parents of children applying for grades four and five should be advised that basic competence in English is generally required in order to successfully access our curriculum in those grades.
 In particular, we do not advise mid-year admission for grade five students with minimal English ability, as the curriculum in the second half of the school year calls for considerable proficiency with respect to presentation of the PYP Exhibition.
 All applicants grade one and above are given language testing to determine their level of English Support needs.

-Students entering Junior High School (grades six – eight) should have sufficient competency in English in order to benefit from our academic programs.
+Students entering Junior High School (grades six – nine) should have sufficient competency in English in order to benefit from our academic programs.

 Children of Japanese Nationals - Children whose parents are both Japanese nationals are reminded that if a child with Japanese nationality enters OYIS it means that the child would be abandoning the ‘ordinary’ Japanese Education set by the Japanese Government.
 If the child is a Japanese citizen, parents must note that it is solely their responsibility for all the actions they take regarding their local Board of Education on the understanding that there is a compulsory attendance of Japanese Primary School.